prof-rossetti/intro-to-python/projects/api-client/implementation.md

 If your program requires sensitive information like secret passwords, API keys, or other credentials, those secret values should absolutely not be included in the source code.

-If working in Colab, use `getpass` to prompt the user for their API key.
+If working in Colab, use `getpass` to prompt the user for their API key(s).

 ## Submission Instructions